NorthStarUAS/insgnss_tools/README.md

-# aura-navigation
+# rc-insgns

-Navigation (EKF) toolbox with python wrappers.
+INS/GNS, EKF, Sensor fusion toolbox with python wrappers.
 Suitable for use in small UAS applications.
 The code is structured with dual C++ and python interfaces.
-It includes a plotting library for comparing filters or configurations.
+It includes a plotting library for comparing filters and configurations.

 This code project was original put together by Hamid Mokhtarzadeh mokh0006 at umn dot edu in support of the research performed by the